bitovi/academy/src/react-vite/13-addtional-resources/additional-recources.md

 ## Documentation

 Looking for more resources?
-Check out our [React Documentation](https://react.dev/reference/react) and [TypeScript Documentation](https://www.typescriptlang.org/docs/) for detailed guides, best practices, and expert insights to support your learning journey.
+Check out the official [React Documentation](https://react.dev/reference/react) and [TypeScript Documentation](https://www.typescriptlang.org/docs/) for detailed guides, best practices, and expert insights to support your learning journey.

 ## Survey